sameerkhurana10/DSOL_rv0.2/README.md

 This will create a file protein.data in data folder.
 It is already provide for you.

+2. Training:

+for CPU simply run `./run.sh --model deepsol1 --mode train data/protein.data` and for GPU: run `./run.sh --model deepsol1 --mode train --device cuda0  data/protein.data`

+3. Decoding only:

-2. for CPU simply run `./run.sh --model deepsol1 data/protein.data` and for GPU: run `./run.sh --model deepsol1 --device cuda0  data/protein.data`
+for CPU simply run `./run.sh --model deepsol1 --mode decode data/protein.data` and for GPU: run `./run.sh --model deepsol1 --mode decode --device cuda0  data/protein.data`